-BreezeTree sells one Excel add-in and another is targeted for release by the end of this month.
+BreezeTree sells one Excel add-in and another is targeted for release later this year.
 Despite that, I don’t know that I would recommend getting into this market.
 Many developers may point to the dwindling influence of Microsoft in the software world, competing online office suites, and the rise of mobile and tablets.
 Don’t kid yourself.
 The Microsoft desktop market is still huge, and Microsoft Office still has hundreds of millions of users.

 Since the release of Office 2013 and Office 365, I’ve been asked if FlowBreeze supports Office 365.
 Talking to customers, many of them are left confused by what difference is between the two.
 (In short, Office 2013 is the desktop installation, and Office 365 augments your desktop version with cloud based storage and web based editing.)
 It is clear that Microsoft would like to move to a subscription-based, recurring revenue model, but I’m not convinced the user base will follow.
 So I’m taking a step back to consider whether there is a viable future in Office add-in development.

 FlowBreeze is a COM add-in.
 These are Windows-only and allow you to create add-ins using any programming language that can interface with COM.
 Most COM add-in developers use Visual Studio (with C#, VB.Net, or C++) and create the UI elements with Winforms or WPF.
 I’ve also seen some nice add-ins developed in Python and Delphi.

 [Microsoft itself doesn't push pure COM add-in development.
 Instead, they promote VSTO (Visual Studio Tools for Office), which are also COM based.
 I won't cover VSTO because, frankly, I don't know much about it.
 It always struck me as a tool set for developing in-house, enterprise-level add-ins for Office.]